cpp-variables-volatile

 In this declaration, myVar is a variable that can be modified at any time by factors external to its use in the code.

-A typical use case for volatile is when interacting with hardware registers in embedded system programming.
+A typical use case for volatile is when interacting with hardware registers in embedded systems programming.
 Let’s see it with a simple example:

-Suppose we have a machine that has a while() loop to wait until someone presses a button.
+Suppose we have a machine with a while() loop to wait until someone presses a button.

 #include <iostream>